 All junior golfers participating in FCWT junior golf tournaments should familiarize themselves with the Pace of Play Policy.

-PACE OF PLAY POLICY PDF
+PACE OF PLAY POLICY

 Definition of “Out of Position”